riadath/obsidian_notes/database/keep_typing/I type.md

-search keys may appear twice | search key only appears once contains redundant storage of search-key values | eliminates redundant storage Takes more space | takes less space no additional pointer for search key | as
+search keys may appear twice | search key only appears once contains redundant storage of search-key values | eliminates redundant storage Takes more space | takes less space no additional pointer for search key | additional pointers for each search key in non leaf nodes